 • spicy dishes, seasonings, onions, garlic;

-• saturated fish, meat, mushroom broths;
+• rich fish, meat, mushroom broths;

 • fatty meats and fish (duck, pork, carp, mackerel);